bykau/peacock/README.md

 The data/output folder contains the obtained quantile files.

-All file names are in the format experiment type + '_' + directed + '_' + eye.
+All file names are in the format experiment type + '_' + directed + '_' + eye + '_' + include_male.

 The following experiments are not run because they contain almost all zeros:
-('Back NonDirected Both', 'Back NonDirected R', 'Female NonDirected Both', 'Female NonDirected R', 'Female NonDirected L'
+'Back NonDirected Both', 'Back NonDirected R', 'Female NonDirected Both', 'Female NonDirected R', 'Female NonDirected L'